d-sargent/platypi/README.md

 * Upright roman design in light and extra bold weights
 * Matching italic design in light and extra bold weights
 * Reconfigured font metrics for larger x-height and shorter ascenders/descenders
-* Streamlined serif design approach
+* Streamlined serif design

 **December 2022.
 Version 0.10**
 * Original design created while studying at Type West

-The initial design for Platypi was produced while completing a Certificate in Type Design at Type West / Letterform Archive [Website](https://letterformarchive.org/type-west-online/) in 2022.
-The project aimed to create a 'latin' wedge serif model suitable for long-form text applications.
-This original design featured multiple upright weights alongside a single-weight italic style.
-In 2023–24, all letterforms were redrawn after reflection and time away from the project, along with matching italic styles and additional language support.
+The initial design for Platypi was produced while completing a Certificate in Type Design at [Type West](https://letterformarchive.org/type-west-online/) in 2022.
+The project aimed to create a wedge serif model suitable for long-form text applications.
+The original design completed at Type West featured multiple upright weights alongside a single-weight italic style.
+In 2023–24, all letterforms were redrawn after reflection and time away from the project, along with the addition of matching italic styles and additional language support.

 ## Future plans

 **Expanded language support**
-* Add GF_PriAfrican character set
+* Add GF_PriAfrican Character Set
-* Add GF_African character set
+* Add GF_African Character Set
-* Add GF_Beyond character set
+* Add GF_Beyond Character Set

 **Variable fonts**
 * Create variable version (weight axis)